Cat and kitten care

 - An annual booster is required 12 months after their third dose.

 The kittens and their parents are protected against fleas, paralysis tick and worms.
 We currently use Milbemax or Fenpral for worming and Bravecto Spot On for fleas and paralysis tick.
-Our recommended parasite prevention schedule is:

 The kittens are usually ready to go their new home at about 12 weeks of age.
 Kittens going to pet homes will be desexed before leaving us.
 They need to meet minimum weight requirements for the procedure, and may need up to a week post procedure before they can leave for their new home.